Volume 24 (1934)

 As well as a plea for a locomotive testing station (see below) Gresley mentioned progress on diesel electric high speed railcars in Germany and the USA.
 Votes of thanks were presented by Maunsell (623-4) and Stanier (624-5).

 This experimental station is the most perfectly equipped in the world for carrying out analytical and scientific research into the working of that most wonderful yet thermally inefficient machine-the railway locomotive.
 The station has been described in full detail in the technical press.
 It is of interest to note that the hydraulic brakes, on the wheels of which the driving wheels of the locomotive under test are carried, and which can be regarded as one .of its most essential features, were of English manufacture.
-These brakes absorb the whole of the power developed by the locomotive, and are of such substantial design that each is capable of absorbing 1,200 h.p. continuously for long periods.
-The plant is designed to test locomotives having an axle load up to 30 tons running at all speeds up to 100 m.p.h.
-Provision is made for six hydraulic brakes, so that locomotives having six driving axles and capable of exerting up to 7,200 h.p. can be tested.
+These brakes absorb the whole of the power developed by the locomotive, and are of such substantial design that each is capable of absorbing 1200 hp continuously for long periods.
+The plant is designed to test locomotives having an axle load up to 30 tons running at all speeds up to 100 mile/h/ Provision is made for six hydraulic brakes, so that locomotives having six driving axles and capable of exerting up to 7200 hp could be tested.
+There were also four new dynamometer cars fitted with the most modern recording appliances, attached to the station.
+These were available for use in connection with trials in service on any of the French railways, and can also be used for checking the results of innovations which have been introduced as a result of research in the locomotive experimental station.
+The total cost incurred in the construction of the station was about £120,000, exclusive of the dynamometer cars.

-The French railways, since the establishment some years ago of the Office Centrale des Etudes de Material in Paris, have made such pronounced progress in: the design and scientific development of their engines that to-day their modern locomotives are second to none.
+French railways, since the establishment some years ago of the Office Centrale des Etudes de Material in Paris, have made such pronounced progress in: the design and scientific development of their engines that to-day their modern locomotives are second to none.
 The engines of the Paris Orleans Railway, for example, have achieved results in the haulage of long-distance high-speed trains of great weight over a severely-graded line which had never been attained by engines of similar weight.
 In preparing the designs of the new eight-wheel coupled express passenger engine recently constructed at Doncaster, I did not hesitate to incorporate some of the outstanding features of the Paris Orleans engine, such as the provision of extra large steam passages and a double blast-pipe.
 There was no real novelty in these features, but the French engineers had worked out the designs scientifically and had proved them by the results obtained in actual service.
 The double blast-pipe has two nozzles, each 5¾ins. in diameter, whereas the usual single blast-pipe has one nozzle of about 5¼ins. diameter.
 The result is that the back pressure on the pistons is reduced from about 7 or 8Ibs. per square inch to only about 2lbs. when running at speed.
 The establishment of the great new experimental testing station at Vitry is evidence of the confidence and conviction of the French engineers that progress can only be secured by full and complete research.

 What have we here in England?
-A small locomotive testing plant of 500 h.p. capacity, installed at the Swindon works of the Great Western Railway thirty years ago by Mr. Churchward, whose tragic death last year we all deplore.
+A small locomotive testing plant of 500 hp capacity, installed at the Swindon works of the Great Western Railway thirty years ago by Churchward, whose tragic death last year we all deplore.
 He was without doubt one of the most eminent railway engineers of recent times, and we see evidence of his influence in the designs of the most up-to-date engines of each of the great railways of this country.
 The Swindon plant is, however, much too small for modern locomotives.
+There are four dynamometer cars in existence on British Railways, all of which he regarded as almost obsolete when compared with modern cars.

 Before concluding my address, it is appropriate to refer to the tendency to-day towards the speeding up of all trains, and to make some reference to the extra high-speed passenger trains which have recently been introduced abroad.
 In this matter Germany has taken the lead.
-In France a similar service has been started on the Nord, between Paris and Lille, and Bugatti cars are running on the Etat and P.L.M.
+In France a similar service has been started on the Nord, between Paris and Lille, and Bugatti cars are running on the Etat and PLM.
 In Holland and Belgium a number of Diesel-electric high-speed units are working, but the speeds attained are not so great as in Germany.
 On the other hand, it is claimed in the United States that even higher speeds, up to 112 m.p.h. have been reached.

 The question is naturally asked, why has nothing been done here beyond speeding up the existing steam-operated trains?
 The answer, of course, is the difficulty in finding on our congested railways a path for trains of such exceptional speeds.
 The permanent way of the British railways is well known to be the most perfect in the world, as is also the method of signalling, and there is no question that trains of the highest speed contemplated can be run with safety and comfort on our railways.

 It is not suggested that speeds much in excess of 100 m.p.h. can economically be maintained.
 The air resistance, notwithstanding scientific streamlining, absorbs so much power.
 Experiments with models of existing types of coaches carried out by the National Physical Laboratory show that the air resistance of trains of average length, say twelve coaches, at 100 m.p.h., is approximately double that of similar trains at 70 m.p.h.
 In the case of the " Flying Hamburger," in which I recently travelled, it is calculated that 85 per cent. of the power generated by the Diesel engines is absorbed in air resistance when running at 100 m.p.h.
 Streamlining is essential at extra high speeds because air resistance of trains increases approximately as the cube of the speed, but it is of comparatively negligible value at lower speeds, up to, say, 50 m.p.h.
 I think that the day is not far distant when heavy trains consisting of one class only will be run at speeds not less than the best speeds of to-day, and that short extra high-speed trains, for which a supplement will be charged, will be run between London and the big industrial centres.
 The steam locomotive, however, of greatly improved efficiency, as a result of the establishment of a locomotive experimental station, will still continue as the chief power unit operating on our railways.
-Votes of thanks by Maunsell and Stanier add to ther interest of this paper.
+Votes of thanks by Maunsell and Stanier add to the interest of this paper.

 Moon, A.N.
 (Paper No. 328)